Most salon owners are not trying to buy "AI" or "an answering service" in the abstract.

 Ringbooker should not be framed as "better than every answering service in every situation."

-A more honest framing is:
+A more honest framing is this:

 That is the real category decision.